nicholasalexander-knect365/drupal-wordpress-migrator/README.md

 ## Improvements

 * Simpler default settings for standard run
-* php migrator.php -d --server=[local,vm,staging] ...assumes --wordpressPath --drupalPath and default settings
+`$ php migrator.php -d --server=[local,vm,staging] ...assumes --wordpressPath --drupalPath and default settings`

-* Idempotent script to replace content
+* Idempotent script to replace content:
-* php replaceContent.php --project=tuauto --wordpressPath=/srv/www/test1.telecoms.com/drupal7/tu-auto --clean
+`$ php replaceContent.php --project=tuauto --wordpressPath=/srv/www/test1.telecoms.com/drupal7/tu-auto --clean`

-* makeDrupalUsers.php -- reads the users from Drupal and creates a table in the Wordpress database called dusers that contain sufficient data fields to create Wordpress users.
+* Export Drupal users into table in the Wordpress database called dusers that contain sufficient data fields to create Wordpress users.

-* createWPusers.php --wordpressPath=/path/to/wp-content
+`$ php makeDrupalUsers.php`

-* reads dusers table and creates Wordpress users only - for running on live server to create user IDs
+* Create Wordpress users - reads dusers table and creates Wordpress users only - for running on live server to create user IDs - after this is run, the dusers table can be dropped
-* after this is run, the dusers table can be dropped
+`$ php createWPusers.php --wordpressPath=/path/to/wp-content`

 * importCmds.sh created during full run to import the images from imagestore directory into Wordpress media library.
 To import, change directory to the wordpressPath and run it in the bash shell:
 `$ . ./MIGRATOR_PATH/importCmds.sh`

-!!!
-MIGRATING TO LIVE !!!
+## MIGRATING TO LIVE

 * Run makeDrupalUsers.php on staging or vm server, this will create a table called dusers in the Wordpress database.
 This table can be dropped after createWPusers.php is run on live.